 Student Learning Objectives (SLOs)

-Assessment of student learning in the WKU School of Journalism & Broadcasting is based upon the following core competencies and values as specified by the Accrediting Council on Education in Journalism and Mass Communication:
+Assessment of student learning in the School of Journalism & Broadcasting is based upon the following core competencies and values as specified by ACEJMC:

-2.demonstrate an understanding of the History and role of professionals and institutions in shaping communications;
+- demonstrates an understanding of the history and role of professionals and institutions in shaping communications

-4.understand Concepts and apply Theories in the use and presentation of images and information;
+- understands concepts and applies theories in the use and presentation of images and information

-7.conduct Research and evaluate information by methods appropriate to the communications professions in which they work;
+- conducts research and evaluates information by methods appropriate to the communications professions in which they work

-8.Write correctly and clearly in forms and styles appropriate for the communications professions, audiences and purposes they serve;
+- writes correctly and clearly in forms and styles appropriate for the communications professions, audiences and purposes they serve

-9.critically Evaluate their own work and that of others for accuracy and fairness, clarity, appropriate style and grammatical correctness;
+- critically evaluates his/her own work and that of others for accuracy and fairness, clarity, appropriate style and grammatical correctness

-11.apply Tools and Technologies appropriate for the communications professions in which they work, and to understand the digital world
+- applies current tools and technologies appropriate for the communications professions in which they work, and to understand the digital world